bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/StaticDeploy.md

 you're asking to search against `https://<user>.github.io` instead of the subdirectory!

-Because GitHub Pages requires you to put your files under `docs/`, and also because it serves your site under a subfolder instead of the root, you will need to modify two values in your `.kobweb/conf.yaml`:
+Because GitHub Pages requires you to put your files under `docs/`, and also because it serves your site under a subfolder instead of the root, you will need to modify two values in your `.kobweb/conf.yaml`, "routePrefix" and "siteRoot":

 ```yaml
 site: